mozaik-association/mozaik/docs/mandats-module.md

 ## Invalidation of mandates

 The mandates are characterized by three dates: beginning of mandates, end and expiration.
 It is possible to invalidate the mandate, end it:

 - Automatically on the expiry date
 - Manually by setting an end date before the expiration date

 ## Renewal of mandates

 It is not possible to create two same mandates at the same time for the same person.
-However it is possible to create another mandate for the same Person, same assembly, same period but another position (e.g.: mandate of vice-Chairman at the end of a mandate of director)
+However it is possible to create another mandate for the same person, same assembly, same period but another position (EX.: mandate of vice-Chairman in addition of a mandate of director)
-It is also possible to renew for the same person of an expired mandate; starting date will be positioned the day after the expiry date. → no need for an application in this case.
+It is also possible to renew for the same person of an expired mandate; starting date will be positioned the day after the expiry date → no need for an application in this case.
 In the mandate form it is possible to add an alert delay in number of months.
 This allows you to be notified when a mandate is about to expire.

 ![screenshot 17](img/screen17.png)